daniel-lundin/kuta/README.md

-   -r, --require            Files to require before running tests -p, --processes          Number of processes in the process pool -t, --timeout            Number of milliseconds before tests timeout -m, --match              Run only test that match this string -w, --watch [dir1,dir2]  Directories to watch for changes and re-run tests
+   -r, --require            Files to require before running tests -p, --processes          Number of processes in the process pool -t, --timeout            Number of milliseconds before tests timeout -w, --watch [dir1,dir2]  Directories to watch for changes and re-run tests
 ```